-14b.3 The university has adopted the Scottish Credit and Qualifications Framework (SCQF) as the basis for the development and design of its postgraduate research degree programmes.
-Postgraduate research awards offered relate explicitly to SCQF Levels 11 and 12 and the generic learning outcomes that will apply are those set out in the SCQF Level Descriptors document.

-14b.4 The university offers the following research awards: ------- --
+- 14b.3 The university has adopted the Scottish Credit and Qualifications Framework (SCQF) as the basis for the development and design of its postgraduate research degree programmes.
+Postgraduate research awards offered relate explicitly to SCQF Levels 11 and 12 and the generic learning outcomes that will apply are those set out in the SCQF level descriptors. - 14b.4 The university offers the following research awards:

-Degree Full-time Doctor of Philosophy (PhD) Based on a supervised research project during which the student is registered at a higher education institution.
+Degree Description Doctor of Philosophy (PhD) Based on a supervised research project during which the student is registered at a higher education institution.
 All doctoral students are required to make an original contribution to knowledge by conducting an independent research project.
 Professional Doctorate (EngD, EdD) Based on a supervised research project in the student's profession, rooted in an academic discipline.
 Master's by Research (normally MRes) Based on independent research, undertaken with supervision and guidance, for a shorter period of time than a doctoral degree.
+MRes degree may include up to 60 credit points through taught components.